 How do you easily combine all of these and make it fun?

-- allows you to wager and win cash on your success
+- wager and win cash on your success (pre-commitment!)

-- hooks you up with small groups for accountability
+- hook up with small groups for accountability (join groups, or create your own.)